stassa/THELEMA/README.md

 If you *didn't* follow the Shiny Happy Path then woe is you.
 Larger datasets tend to produce grammars with recursive paths running though them.
-If you try to geneate new text from such a grammar Prolog will lock.
-If... when that happens you can abort execution with "Ctrl + C" and then "a", or by killing the Prolog instance.
+If you try to generate new text from such a grammar Prolog will lock.
+If... *when* that happens you can abort execution with "Ctrl + C" and then "a", or by killing the Prolog instance.